arbCoding/PsSp/README.md

 # PsSp

 Passive-source Seismic-processing with a GUI (Graphical User Interface)

 This project depends on my [sac-format](https://github.com/arbCoding/seismic) library.

 The purpose of this is to provide an OS-independent processing software with a GUI.

 ---

+## Current status

+This is extremely early in development. ./src/tests/imgui_test.cpp is currently my playground for setting up the GUI.

+---